Ruth Warrick: Death

 Warrick died of complications related to pneumonia on January 15, 2005, aged 88, at her home in Manhattan.

 Legacy

 The January 24, 2005 episode of All My Children was dedicated "In Loving Memory of Ruth Warrick".
 Phoebe died offscreen on May 4.
 Phoebe's funeral was aired May 12, 2005.
-The episode featured many of Warrick's most notable performances as flashbacks, and included the return of many of the characters who had been heavily involved in her storylines over the years.
+The episode featured many of Warrick's most notable performances as flashbacks, and included the return of many of the characters who had been closely involved in her storylines over the years.
 Warrick was included in the memorial tribute at the 11th Screen Actors Guild Awards.